 Combining Yoga Rehabilitation with Physical Therapy to Find the Root Cause of Pain

-The aging population regularly complain of unsteadiness on the feet or fear of falling.
+- The aging population regularly complain of unsteadiness on the feet or fear of falling.

 All of those symptoms can be an expression of hip muscle (gluteus medius) weakness.
-The hip muscles have to work in collaboration with the abdominals and low back muscles to stabilize you during common motions that occur in daily living or in exercise.
+The hip muscles have to work in collaboration with the abdominals and low back muscles.
+This stabilizes you during common motions that occur in daily living or in exercise.
 If there is an imbalance of the length and strength of certain muscles, a cascade of symptoms can occur.
 Depending on your age and activity level the symptoms manifest differently from the same root cause.
-So how do we unearth the root cause and discover the best exercises to strengthen hip joints?
+Some patients even need hip replacement surgery to fix their issues.

 In the case of hip weakness as described above 4 yoga poses to progress through as exercises for strengthening hip muscles include:

 - Single Leg Bridge: Lay on your back with your knees bent and feet flat on the floor position.
 Extend one of your knees so that only one foot is flat on the floor.
-Engage your abdominal muscles and push through your gluts to lift your hips off the ground until your knees, hips, and shoulders form a straight line.
+Engage your abdominal muscles and push through your glutes.
+Then, lift your hips off the ground until your knees, hips, and shoulders form a straight line.
 Make sure that your hips stay level and you don’t let one side drop down compared to the other.
 Hold for 1-2 seconds and slowly return back to your starting position.

 - Chair Pose: Start standing upright.
 Inhale as you raise your arms above your head perpendicular to the floor.
 Exhale as you bend your knees bringing your thighs parallel to the floor.
 Continue to reach your elbows back toward your ears as you elongate/extend your upper back.
 Hold this pose with good form for 15 seconds to 1 minute and then return to your starting position.

 - Tree Pose: Start standing upright with good posture and form.
-Shift your weight to one side and lift the other leg to place your foot alongside the inner part of your thigh.
+Shift your weight to one side.
+Then, lift the other leg to place your foot alongside the inner part of your thigh.
 Make sure your hips are level and your center of gravity is directly over the foot you are standing on.
 Lengthen your tailbone towards the floor.
 Press your palms together in a prayer position at your chest with thumbs resting on your sternum.
 Inhale and exhale deeply and with control.
 Hold for 15 seconds to 1 minute and then return to your starting position.

 Physical therapists employ yoga rehabilitation techniques to evaluate and treat each patient’s specific pain and dysfunction.
-Then, combining these with the best exercises to strengthen hip joints can provide the most effective treatment that’s individualized to each patient’s needs.
+Combining these with the best exercises to strengthen hip joints provides the most effective treatment individualized to each patient’s needs.
 Yoga poses also impact surgery recovery from elbow and knee surgery, back and neck procedures, and much more.